microsoft/playwright/docs/src/selectors.md

 ## Selecting visible elements

+There are two ways of selecting only [visible](./actionability.md#visible) elements with Playwright:
+- `:visible` pseudo-class in CSS selectors
+- `visible=` selector engine

+If you prefer your selectors to be CSS and don't want to rely on [chaining selectors](#chaining-selectors), use `:visible` pseudo class like so: `input:visible`.
+If you prefer combining selector engines, use `input >> visible=true`.
+The latter allows you combining `text=`, `xpath=` and other selector engines with the visibility filter.

-The `:visible` pseudo-class in CSS selectors matches the elements that are [visible](./actionability.md#visible).
-For example, `input` matches all the inputs on the page, while `input:visible` matches only visible inputs.
+For example, `input` matches all the inputs on the page, while `input:visible` and `input >> visible=true` only match visible inputs.
 This is useful to distinguish elements that are very similar but differ in visibility.

 :::note
 It's usually better to follow the [best practices](#best-practices) and find a more reliable way to